Go to main content

 13. Immunology, allergy and systemic diseases

 This line of research includes the study of molecular and cellular mechanisms, as well as all clinical and therapeutic aspects of alloimmune and autoimmune diseases and autoinflammatory disorders.
 All studies aimed at finding biomarkers to aid diagnosis and predict clinical activity are welcome.
-Also everything related to hypersensitivity mechanisms, especially type I, are relevant topics in this line.
+Also, everything related to hypersensitivity mechanisms, especially type I, are relevant topics in this line.
 Basic immunology, clinical immunology, inflammation, drugs and allergy are closely intertwined.
-Immunosuppressive treatments, immunomodulators, gene therapy, tolerogenic vaccines and CAR T cell type targeted immunotherapy are emerging sub-areas of interest.
+Immunosuppressive treatments, immunomodulators, gene therapy, tolerogenic vaccines and CAR T cell type targeted immunotherapy is emerging sub-areas of interest.

 14. Minority diseases